Our children are incredibly proud of their work in Elms class. Take a look at some of their excellent contributions below.

 History:

-The topic for history is the Anglo-Saxons.
+Statement: The topic for history is the ‘Vikings.’
 Throughout the half term children will develop and refine their historical skills.
 They will examine a variety of sources to ask and answer questions and to consider different accounts of history.
-They will also develop their understanding of chronology in their study of the Anglo-Saxons.
-By the end of this topic children will have learnt about the impact of the Anglo-Saxons and their way of life on Britain.
+They will also develop their understanding of chronology in their study of the Vikings.
+By the end of this topic, children will understand the Viking invasion and what goods they traded around the world.

 Knowledge: